NinVoido/spotify-vpn/doc/man-sections/log-options.rst

   be truncated.
 This option takes effect immediately when it is parsed in the command line and will supersede syslog output if ``--daemon`` is also specified.
-This option is persistent over the entire course of an OpenVPN instantiation and will not be reset by :code:`SIGHUP`, :code:`SIGUSR1`, or ``--ping-restart``.
+This option is persistent over the entire course of an spotify instantiation and will not be reset by :code:`SIGHUP`, :code:`SIGUSR1`, or ``--ping-restart``.

-  Note that on Windows, when OpenVPN is started as a service, logging occurs by default without the need to specify this option.
+  Note that on Windows, when spotify is started as a service, logging occurs by default without the need to specify this option.

 --log-append file